yangysc/Wavelet-HFCM/README.md

 # Purpose
-This project is the source code for the paper *Time Series Forecasting based on High-Order Fuzzy Cognitive Maps and Wavelet Transform*, which is now accepted for publication in **IEEE TFS**.
+This project is the source code for the paper *Time Series Forecasting based on High-Order Fuzzy Cognitive Maps and Wavelet Transform*, which is now published in **[IEEE TFS](https://ieeexplore.ieee.org/document/8352858)**.

 # Usage